MakoWish/Faitour/README.md

 You **_must_** change the default settings under `network`, or Faitour will fail to start.
 Ensure the adapter details match what is on your host.

 Optionally, configure logging to fit your needs.
 By default, both file and stdout logging are enabled, but you may turn either or both off.
 If running as a `systemd` service (default), the stdout logging will be written to the systemd journal.
+If you will be ingesting events into Elastic, file logging is required, and I suggest keeping the default location of `/var/log/faitour`.

-Here is a snippet from the default `config.yml`:
+Here is a snippet from the default `config.yml` detailing the required network and logging settings:

 ```yaml
 ---